 1. Collagen Regulates Stomach Acid Secretion

 Collagen has been found to regulate the secretion of gastric juices by ensuring enough acid for proper digestion.
-Collagen protein also prevents an excess of gastric juices, which can lead to heartburn, stomach ulcers, and other painful digestive problems caused from an overly acidic environment1.
+Collagen also prevents an excess of gastric juices, which can lead to heartburn, stomach ulcers, and other painful digestive problems caused from an overly acidic environment1.

 2. Helps to Heal Stomach Ulcers